OJB-Quantum/OJB-Quantum/README.md

 - 👀 My interest is in quantum hardware engineering, nanofabrication engineering, quantum computation, generative design, & data-driven 3D modeling.
 - 🌱 I’m currently leading a team of quantum hardware engineers @UMN, working on the integration of nature-inspired designs into quantum processor chips & cryogenic memory made of beyond-CMOS nanotechnology in my nanofabrication facility (cleanroom).
 I spend a lot of time back & forth from my office to the cleanroom.
 - 🏢 I'm currently also an NSF Graduate Research Fellow & a Quantum Hardware Engineer @IBM Research, Yorktown Heights ([TJ Watson Research Center](https://research.ibm.com/labs/yorktown-heights)).
 Here, I advance the scaling/ accuracy of qubits using cryogenic classical memory chips for qubit control/ readout data.
-- 🖥️ You can ask GPT or Copilot about me & it will tell you about my research.
+- 🖥️ You can ask GPT or Copilot about me & it will tell you more about my research.
 - 📫 How to reach me: [z.umn.edu/ojb-LinkedIn](https://www.linkedin.com/in/onri-jay-benally-a33816125)
 - 🌐 [Google snippet about Onri](https://www.google.com/search?q=onri+benally).
 - 📻 [International podcast about my research journey available on Spotify](https://open.spotify.com/episode/3WRkVCatN20bEU65hdjRSH).